 This product only contains one ingredient, and that ingredient is whey protein concentrate.
 It comes from milk that originates from hormone-free cows in Wisconsin.
 Even more importantly, your purchase comes with a money-back guarantee.

-- MADE THE RIGHT WAY - Our pure whey protein isolate starts as cold processed milk from grass fed, hormone-free Wisconsin cows.
-It's GMO-free and gluten-free.
+- MADE THE RIGHT WAY - Our pure whey protein isolate starts as cold processed milk from grass fed, hormone-free cows.
 Low-temperature drying techniques give it a better taste and texture compared to ordinary whey protein.
+Because we instantize our protein with sunflower lecithin it’s incredibly easy to mix and you won’t experience clumping in your drinks and recipes.

-- 27 GRAMS PROTEIN - Each serving gives you 27 grams of natural whey protein isolate.
-It's the perfect protein boost for your next shake, smoothie, drink, juice, or food.
+- 27g PROTEIN - Each serving gives you 27 grams of all natural protein to replenish your body.
+Support strong muscles and fast recovery from exercise.
+Whey protein isolate is the perfect pre or post workout booster for your next shake, smoothie, drink, juice, cooking, or baking recipe.

-- ONLY 2 INGREDIENTS - It's 99% pure grass fed whey protein isolate.
-For easy mixing, we add a dash of lecithin from non-GMO sunflower.
+- ONLY 2 INGREDIENTS - Our ingredient list is 99% pure grass fed whey protein isolate, and for easy mixing, we add <1% lecithin from non-GMO sunflower.
+You get exactly what you need, pure protein, without any artificial fillers or flavors to get in the way.

 The Native Promix protein isolate is processed in a way that gives you more bioactive ingredients.
 It’s made with grass-fed cows and contains no hormones or additives.